Harmeet Dhillon: Rise to prominence

-Dhillon was chosen to be a member of the California Republican Party's board in 2013; she became a national committeewoman for the Republican National Committee in 2016.
-She also gave the opening prayer at the 2016 Republican National Convention.
+Dhillon was chosen to be a member of the California Republican Party's board in 2013 and a Republican National Committeewoman from California in 2016.
+She gave the opening prayer at the 2016 Republican National Convention.
+Dhillon led the successful effort to remove Chad Mayes as the California State Assembly Republican caucus leader in August 2017.

+A supporter of Donald Trump, Dhillon gave a speech at his "Social Media Summit" on July 11, 2019, and she was a co-chair of Women for Trump.
 In early 2017, Dhillon interviewed to be the Assistant Attorney General for Civil Rights in the U.S. Department of Justice (DOJ).
-She was not nominated for the position.
+She was not nominated for the position in Trump's first term.

-Dhillon led the successful effort to remove Chad Mayes as the California State Assembly Republican caucus leader in August 2017.
-On July 11, 2019, Dhillon gave a speech at the President Donald Trump's "Social Media Summit".
-Dhillon is a co-chair of Women for Trump.
-She has described Laura Ingraham as a "long-time mentor."

-2020–present
+Dhillon performed a Sikh prayer, the Ardās, at the 2024 Republican National Convention.
+It was met with backlash on social media by far-right political figures such as Lauren Witzke, Nick Fuentes, and Stew Peters.
+In October 2024, Dhillon took part in an interview with Tucker Carlson on The Tucker Carlson Show to discuss criticisms of Kamala Harris in both her political and legal career.
+A regular guest on Fox News, she has described Laura Ingraham as a "long-time mentor."

+Dhillon was chosen by the Arizona Republican Party in 2024 to run its election integrity operation.

+2023 Republican National Committee chairmanship election

-In December 2022, Dhillon announced her candidacy to replace Ronna McDaniel as chairperson of the Republican National Committee.
+In December 2022, Dhillon announced her candidacy to challenge Ronna McDaniel as chairperson of the Republican National Committee.
 During the race, conservative activist Scott Presler published the email addresses and Twitter account names of RNC committee members on a website called "hireharmeet.com", which Dhillon shared on Twitter.
 In January 2023, Dhillon reportedly faced a whisper campaign from supporters of McDaniel and of Mike Lindell focusing on her Sikh faith.
 On January 11, 2023, McDaniel disavowed the attacks, citing her own minority Mormon faith.
 On January 27, 2023, Dhillon would lose to McDaniel in a 111–51 vote.

-Dhillon performed a Sikh prayer, the Ardās, at the 2024 Republican National Convention.
-It was met with backlash on social media by far-right political figures such as Lauren Witzke, Nick Fuentes, and Stew Peters.
-In October 2024, Dhillon took part in an interview with Tucker Carlson on The Tucker Carlson Show to discuss criticisms of Kamala Harris in both her political and legal career.
-Also in October 2024, Dhillon was chosen by the Arizona Republican Party to run its election integrity operation.

 Assistant Attorney General for Civil Rights

 On December 9, 2024, Dhillon was nominated by then President‑elect Trump to serve as Assistant Attorney General for Civil Rights in the Department of Justice.
-Her nomination was confirmed on April 3, 2025, by a Senate vote of 52–45, making her the first Republican woman and first Republican of Indian descent to head the division.
+Her nomination was confirmed on April 3, 2025, by a Senate vote of 52–45, making her the first Republican woman and first Republican of Indian origin to head the division.

-Nomination and departure of employees
+Shift in division priorities

-Upon entering office on April 7, 2025, Dhillon issued new mission statements across all eleven sections of the Civil Rights Division, refocusing its work toward themes including combating antisemitism, gun rights, religious liberty (often framed as anti‑Christian bias), opposition to transgender participation in women’s sports, and dismantling diversity, equity, and inclusion (DEI) culture.
-This led to widespread departures and reassignments: over half of the division’s roughly 380 attorneys either submitted resignations or accepted deferred separation offers, reducing the enforcement staff to around 105 members.
-Dhillon publicly welcomed these departures as aligning the division with the administration’s agenda and asserted that new hires were available to refill aligned roles.
+Upon entering office on April 7, 2025, Dhillon issued new mission statements across all eleven sections of the Civil Rights Division, refocusing its work toward themes including combating antisemitism, gun rights, religious liberty (often framed as anti‑Christian bias), opposition to transgender participation in women's sports, and dismantling diversity, equity, and inclusion (DEI) culture.
+This led to widespread departures and reassignments: over half of the division's roughly 380 attorneys either submitted resignations or accepted deferred separation offers, reducing the enforcement staff to around 105 members.
+Dhillon publicly welcomed these departures as aligning the division with the administration's agenda and asserted that new hires were available to refill aligned roles.